-A good example is an electric nut-runner, which is basically a smart torque wrench.
+A good example is an electric torque wrench, which is basically a smart torque wrench.
 It can be programmed to tighten to various torques and number of turns.
-Tightening programs can be selected directly from the tool or remotely through the software.
+Tightening programs can be selected directly from the tool or remotely through software.
 When the tool completes, it will output a Pass/Fail result, the torque achieved, and the tool used.

 Benefits of Smart Tools

-The two main benefits of establishing connectivity with smart tools are:
+The two main benefits of using smart tools are:

-- Firstly, to control their operation in the manufacturing process;
+- Control their operation in the manufacturing process;

-- Secondly, to retrieve data from them when operations are completed.
+- Capture real-time manufacturing data from them when operations are completed.